Photos by Nils Schlebusch unless otherwise noted

 And so they became the fourth owners in the history of Roxbury, a town that dates back to the 1790s and has ties to George Washington, to lay claim to the waterfall (which they now live-stream 24/7).
 Deed in hand, they commenced what would become a five-plus-year journey to imagine, finance, and construct The Roxbury at Stratton Falls.

-Now all but complete, The Roxbury at Stratton Falls is nothing less than a real-deal fairytale in the Hudson Valley.
+Now complete, The Roxbury Motel is nothing less than a real-deal fairytale in the Hudson Valley.
 Part Disney magic, part Grimm Brothers, and part Willy Wonka, it’s everything people love about magic, fantasy, and folklore all in one place.
 At the heart of the property lies The Mansion, an expansive residence dating back to 1848 with seven themed guest rooms that pay homage to the history of the property.
 Guests can lounge in the clawfoot tub inside the Beautiful Blacksmith, which boasts remnants of iron works excavated from the site, or cozy up in The Brothers’ Stratton, a room which honors the brothers who gave the waterfall its name.

 Yet The Mansion is only half of the story at The Roxbury at Stratton Falls.
 The other half, the Tower Cottages, is where the fantastical side of the escape truly shines.
 Comprised of five distinct buildings, three of which are duplexes, the Cottages embody that magic that Henderson and Massa felt when they first witnessed the waterfall.

 As testament to the whimsy and wonder that first captures us as children, each Tower Cottage is a distinct and immersive experience.
 Like the rooms at the Roxbury Motel (check out The Digs room online if you don’t believe us) and The Mansion, the cottages transport visitors to another time, place, or world.
-Built by Delta and Haas Landscape Architects out of Binghamton, the cottages, like the motel rooms, were conceptualized and decorated entirely by Henderson and Massa.
+Built by Delta and Haas Landscape Architects out of Binghamton, the cottages, like the Roxbury Motel rooms, were conceptualized and decorated entirely by Henderson and Massa.
 While each location boasts commonalities like two bedrooms, two stories, common areas, balconies, and refreshment stations, the all-encompassing design themes make them unforgettable.